gokul267/Signant_Health_Technical_Assessment/README.md

-# Signant Health Technical Assessment
+# Signant Health Technical Assessment - Test Automation Specialist

-This Repository is structured in same way as the questions asked in the assessment description mail.
+This repository is structured in same way as the questions asked in the assessment description mail.
 I have listed the assessment questions and the respective files containing answers below:

 **Testing Task**
 <br/>